 We are travel on the free Dining Plan or bring food into the Parks type of people.
 We don’t normally book dining reservations while on vacation.
 They’re so expensive.
 But, by not spending the money on an extra day in the Parks, we decided to use that money to actually eat out.

 We have a late breakfast reservation at Boma, at Animal Kingdom Lodge.
 We’ve heard great things about it.
 But, we’ve never eaten there.
 So, I’m really looking forward to our breakfast there.
+It’s a splurge for us, but it’s still cheaper than getting additional Park Tickets.
+So, in the end, we still save money.

-The day will be filled with free activities like learning about the animals at Animal Kingdom Lodge, admiring the Geyser at the beautiful Wilderness Lodge, going on Hidden Mickey hunts, and riding around on the Skyliner.
+The day will be filled with free activities like learning about the animals at Animal Kingdom Lodge, admiring the Geyser at the beautiful Wilderness Lodge, going on Hidden Mickey hunts, or riding around on the Skyliner.
 There are so many things to see and learn without spending a single penny.

 Reallocating your money towards something new and exciting is a good way to spend your money wisely because you’re not spending more than you already were planning to spend.